This brief tutorial shows students and new users how to install Windows 10 Pro on VirtualBox virtualization software.

 So, to get started with installing Windows 10 on VirtualBox, follow the steps below:

-Create Windows 10 Guest Machine
+Create a Windows 10 Guest Machine

-To run Windows 10 OS on VirtualBox, you’ll have to create a guest machine. follow the guide below to create a Windows 10 guest machine.
+To run Windows 10 OS on VirtualBox, you’ll have to create a guest machine.
+Follow the guide below to create a Windows 10 guest machine.

-Open VirtualBox software and click New to create a new virtual machine. then type the machine name and select the type and the version as shown in the image below. and click Next
+Open VirtualBox software and click New to create a new virtual machine.
+Then, type the machine name and select the type and the version, as shown in the image below.
+And click Next

-On the next screen, select the Memory size. the default and recommended values are Okay. click Next to continue.
+On the next screen, select the Memory size.
+The default and recommended values are Okay.
+Click Next to continue.

 On the next screen, create a new virtual hard drive.
-The default and recommended values are also Okay. so click Next to continue.
+The default and recommended values are also Okay.
+So click Next to continue.

-At this stage, you should have a blank guest machine without any operating system.
+It would be best to have a blank guest machine without any operating system.

 Install Windows 10 Pro